M2 Browning: History

 Machine guns were heavily used in World War I, and weapons of larger than rifle caliber began appearing on both sides of the conflict.
-The larger rounds were needed to defeat the armor that was being introduced to the battlefield, both on the ground and in the air.
+The larger rounds were needed to pierce the armor that was being introduced to the battlefield, both on the ground and in the air.
 Germany introduced the Junkers J.I aircraft, whose armor could render ineffective aircraft machine guns that used conventional rifle ammunition such as the .30-06.
 Consequently, the American Expeditionary Force's commander General John J. Pershing asked for a larger-caliber machine gun.
 Pershing asked the Army Ordnance Department to develop a machine gun with a caliber of at least 0.50 in and a muzzle velocity of at least 2700 ft/s.

-Around July 1917, John Browning started redesigning his .30-06 M1917 machine gun for a larger and more powerful round.
+Around July 1917, John Browning began redesigning his .30-06 M1917 machine gun to use a larger and more powerful round.
 Winchester worked on the cartridge, which was a scaled-up version of the .30-06.
-Winchester initially added a rim to the cartridge because the company wanted to use the cartridge in an anti-tank rifle, but Pershing insisted the cartridge be rimless.
+Winchester initially added a rim to the cartridge because the company intended to use the cartridge in an anti-tank rifle, but Pershing insisted the cartridge be rimless.
 The first .50-caliber machine gun underwent trials on 15 October 1918.
 It fired at less than 500 rounds per minute, and the muzzle velocity was only 2300 ft/s.
 Cartridge improvements were promised.
-The gun was heavy, difficult to control, fired too slowly for the anti-personnel role, and was not powerful enough against armor.
+The gun was heavy, difficult to control, fired too slowly for the anti-personnel role, and lacked sufficient power for the anti-armor role.

-While the .50-caliber was being developed, some 13.2×92mmSR Mauser 1918 T-Gewehr anti-tank rifles and its ammunition were captured.
-The 13.2mm German rounds had a muzzle velocity of 2700 ft/s, an 800 gr bullet, and could penetrate armor 1 inch thick at a range of 250 yard.
+While the .50-caliber was being developed, some 13.2×92mmSR Mauser 1918 T-Gewehr anti-tank rifles and their ammunition were captured.
+The 13.2 mm German rounds had a muzzle velocity of 2700 ft/s, an 800 gr bullet, and could penetrate armor 1 inch thick at a range of 250 yard.
 Winchester improved the .50 caliber round to have similar performance.
 Ultimately, the muzzle velocity was 2750 ft/s.